The Approved Narrative

 How things have changed.
 The Disney Archives has been firmly sealed to almost all outsiders for a decade and more.
 Most of the animation veterans I interviewed, from Disney and other studios, are dead, their personal archives typically lost or scattered.
 Other important resources—the RKO archives, for instance—that once were open to researchers are now difficult or impossible to access.

-There are compensations, of course.
+There are compensations.
 Many more interviews are in print than was true in the 1990s, thanks to diligent compilers like Didier Ghez and Don Peri, and the internet has made it easier to locate and use other sources, public records especially.
 Most important, the films themselves are much more accessible.
 But such gains are not enough to make up the difference.
 The prospects of any really independent new writing based on extensive research into Hollywood animation's "golden age" have all but vanished.

 That is, I'm sure, perfectly fine with many people, and not just the Walt Disney Company and the other proprietors of the cartoons.
 I think a great many Disney fans in particular are satisfied with books that embody what I've come to think of as The Approved Narrative: the familiar story of Walt Disney's struggles and triumphs, supplemented now by a gingerly handling of the decline after Walt's death, glowing praise for the revival in the Eisner-Katzenberg period, and hosannas for Pixar.

-J. B.Kaufman's new book, South of the Border with Disney, is perhaps the strongest possible argument for the new dispensation under which, as a practical matter, serious books about the Disney animated films can emerge only under the Disney imprint.
+J. B.Kaufman's new book, South of the Border with Disney, is perhaps the strongest possible argument for the new dispensation under which, as a practical matter, serious books about the Disney animated films can emerge only if they bear the Disney imprint.
 (Kaufman's and Canemaker's books were both published by Disney Editions, a division of the Walt Disney Company.
 Kaufman's is copyrighted by the publishing arm of the Walt Disney Family Foundation, which runs the Walt Disney Family Museum in San Francisco; Kaufman is a member of the foundation's staff.)

 South of the Border with Disney is an account of the Disney studio's involvement with the federal government's Good Neighbor program just before and during World War II.
 (To break up this very long piece, I've spotted through it photos from the 1941 trip that Walt and members of his staff made to South America; they were given to me in 1991 by John P. Miller, one of those who made the trip.
 I don't think any of them are in Kaufman's book.)
 Kaufman has made excellent use not just of the Disney Archives but also of Disney's Animation Research Library, a repository of production art and related documents that was off-limits to most outside researchers even when the archives was open.
 He has also mined interviews, the U.S. National Archives, and a variety of other outside sources.
 I was still living in the Washington, D.C., area in March 2003, when I gave Kaufman free run of my own files dealing with Disney films like Saludos Amigos and The Three Caballeros—interviews, clippings, meeting notes, and so on.
 As that date indicates, his book has been in the oven a long time, and I'm sure he used the years to make it better.